 Speaking of updates

 Also, check if your mobile or cellular carrier as a carrier settings update.
-This is obviously for iDevices that support mobile plans–iPhones and iPads.
+This setting is obviously for iDevices that support mobile plans–iPhones and iPads.

-Carrier settings updates let your carrier provider update carrier network and related settings to improve cellular network connectivity and performance or add support for features like VoLTE or Wi-Fi.
+Carrier settings updates let your provider update its carrier network and related settings to improve cellular network connectivity and performance or add support for features like VoLTE or Wi-Fi.
 So it’s a good idea to keep these updated and to check regularly for any updates.

 To check for and install a carrier settings update